HSF/hsf.github.io/_gsocproposals/2019/proposal_ActsGpuRace.md

    and evaluate ease of portability.
  * Compare results and performance between accelerators, and with other existing CPU implementations.
- * Prototype use of kokkos within ACTS (for Kalman Filtering Update), and study the penalty of mixing the accelerated computing with other cpu-based computations.
+ * Prototype use of kokkos within Acts (for Kalman Filtering Update), and study the penalty of mixing the accelerated computing with other cpu-based computations.

 ## Expected results
  * Benchmark able to run on various GRidCL/ACP accelerators.
- * ACTS demonstrator including some kokkos offloaded computing.
+ * Acts demonstrator including some kokkos offloaded computing.

 ## Requirements
 C++ Templates, Computing with GPU, Linear Algebra.